Montepulciano Italy: Where Some of the Best Wine is Made

 Benchmark

-Vino Nobile di Montepulciano is characterized by aromas and flavors of violets, cherries, and warm spices.
+Vino Nobile di Montepulciano has aromas and flavors of violets, cherries, and warm spices.
 Due to high acidity and pronounced tannins, Vino Nobile can be harsh and tricky to balance.
 These same qualities also make it an age-worthy wine.

 Producer Spotlight: Canetto and Boscarelli